Please go to our Coronavirus page under Parents for more information:Click Here

-As a reminder, we expect the children to practise their times tables (bronze, silver or gold) learn their spellings and read for at least 10 minutes each day.
+As a reminder, we expect the children to practise their times tables, learn their spellings and read for at least 10 minutes each day.

 Have a look at these websites to help you practise your times tables.
 You can also ask your teacher for some resources too.

 Here are some different ways to learn your spellings.